zeromq/netmq/README.md

 You can also help us with the following
 * Joining our mailing list and be an active member
 * Write tutorials in the github wiki
-* Write about the probject in your blog
+* Write about the project in your blog

 ## Mailing list

-you can join our mailing list at https://groups.google.com/d/forum/netmq-dev?hl=en.
+You can join our mailing list at https://groups.google.com/d/forum/netmq-dev?hl=en.

 ## Who owns NetMQ?